sayakpaul/big_vision_experiments/setup.md

 builder.download_and_prepare()
 ```

-**Notice** that my GCS buxket in `data_dir` is different from what's specified in `GS_BUCKET_NAME`.
+**Notice** that my GCS bucket in `data_dir` is different from what's specified in `GS_BUCKET_NAME`.
 This is intentional as I find it useful to segregate data files from experimental files.

 ## Get the `imagenet2012_real` data prepared